 - 2 level tsp baking powder

 - Place the raisins in a small bowl and add the malt vinegar.
 Do this as early as you can before making the cake, although I often don't remember until I make a start.
 Give an occasional stir

 - Mash the bananas in a bowl with a fork.

 - Cream the butter and sugar together until pale and fluffy.

 - Beat in the eggs, one by one along with the vanilla extract.

 - Sift in the flour, baking powder and bicarbonate of soda and stir until just combined.

 - Stir in the raisins together with any vinegar left in the bowl.
-Or if using chocolate, stir in the vinegar, followed by the raisins.
+Or if using chocolate, stir in the vinegar, followed by the chocolate chips.